Splat/CMBlog/README.md

 application on the Cloudmine platform and swap in your values.
 If you would like to stub out some pre- existing data in the dashboard the json shapes are as follows:

 =======================================================================================================
-ABOUT - The objects which fill the abbout page with details regarding the site.
+ABOUT: The objects which fill the abbout page with details regarding the site.
 =======================================================================================================
 {
 	"__class__": "About",